Marganotvke/Simple-Lazy-GSpread-Wrapper/README.md

     pip install git+https://github.com/Marganotvke/Simple-Lazy-GSpread-Wrapper#egg=Simple-Lazy-GSpread-Wrapper

-Additionally, if you want to just use the module without installing it, you can just download it and put it in the same folder as your project.
+Additionally, if you encounter any trouble using the above method, or just want to use the module without installing it, you can just clone it and put it in the same folder as your project.

 #### Importing
 Importing the module is easy, all you need do is just type in the first line: